cap-js/calesi/samples/notifications/readme.md

     ]
     ```

-9. Open server.js and update `recipients` array on Line #3 with your email.
+5. Open server.js and update `recipients` array on Line #3 with your email.

-10. In `server.js` we are sending notifications using three different ways:
+6. In `server.js` we are sending notifications using three different ways:

     - alert.notify(recipients, priority, title) - This will send a notification of default notification type with title only.
 The default notification type is created by the cap-js/alert-notification plugin.
     - alert.notify(recipients, priority, title, description) - This will send a notification of default notification type with both title and description.
     - alert.notify(notification) - To create a notification of your own notification type, just pass the complete notification object to this function.

+In our demo, we are using the first method to send a notification when an incident is created.
+We use the second method to send a notification to inform that the incident is assigned to a processor.
+The third method is used to send a notification when the incident is closed by the processor.

-11. To test in local:
+7. To test in local:

     - Start in local: `cds watch`
     - Go to `http://localhost:4004/incidents/`